-With a market capitalization of US$1.6b, Walker & Dunlop is a decent size, so it is probably on the radar of institutional investors.
+Walker & Dunlop has a market capitalization of US$1.7b, so we would expect some institutional investors to have noticed the stock.
 Our analysis of the ownership of the company, below, shows that institutional investors have bought into the company.
 Let's take a closer look to see what the different types of shareholder can tell us about WD.

 What Does The Institutional Ownership Tell Us About Walker & Dunlop?